-Applied Web Development, AWD is focused on both Front-End and Back-End Web Development to create commercial quality web sites.
+Applied Web Development, AWD is focused on hand-coding and best practices for Front-End and Back-End Web Development to create commercial quality web sites.

 Starting with COMP 1850 – Introduction to Web Development, students learn the best practices and tools used to design and hand-code web pages and web sites with HTML5 and CSS3.

-This program is a focused subset of the CST/PTS Diploma, participants learn to model business processes and communicate requirements before proceeding with design and development.
+This program is a focused subset of the CST FLEX Diploma, participants learn to model business processes and communicate requirements before proceeding with design and development.
 They must also document a business case and provide a detailed plan for a web-based IT solution.

 AWD graduates are able to design, develop, deploy and manage websites to industry standards.
 Students with object-oriented programming skills may also consider Web and Mobile Application (WMA) Development.

 The AWD provides graduates with job-ready web development skills

 Prerequisites: COMP 1002 or equivalent knowledge of file management using an MS Windows based PC.

 - Students are expected to have English and Math skills at a BC high school Grade 12 level or equivalent.

 - Participants will be required to make written and verbal presentations, plus be able to work in groups.

 - We recommend some other post-secondary education or work experience in either business or computing.